rweather/TinyJAMBU/tools/hashref/README.md

 Reference code
 --------------

-This directory contains reference code for the TinyJAMBU-Hash algorithm, based on the reference implementation of TinyJAMBU-AEAD from the third round of the NIST Lightweight Cryptography Competition (LWC).
+This directory contains reference code for the TinyJAMBU-Hash and TinyJAMBU-HMAC algorithms, based on the reference implementation of TinyJAMBU-AEAD from the third round of the NIST Lightweight Cryptography Competition (LWC).

 Motivation
 ----------